SFarbolin/quartz/content/wishlist.md

 - Honing Guide for sharpening planer blades and chisels
 	- I got nice sharpening stones, and hand sharpening is fine for knives, but planes and chisels work best with precise angles that require a guide.
 There's a bunch of versions, but something like [this](https://www.amazon.com/Chisel-Sharpening-Honing-Chisels-Fixture/dp/B0D1XRR8N7) or [this](https://www.amazon.com/Saker-Honing-Guide-Upgraded-Woodworking-Chisels/dp/B0C5C44DDJ).
 Ones that look like [this](https://www.amazon.com/ATLIN-Honing-Guide-Chisels-Planer/dp/B07C9X3F98) are real popular, but the narrow roller means it's easy to accidentally tilt it and mess up your angle when sharpening.
 - 3D pen
 	- It's weird I don't have one, I know.
 I did have a super cheap one, but it died.
 It worked just long enough for me to learn that I do actually like using them and would have fun with a better one.
 There's a wide range of options, but most important to me would just be one that's not gonna crap out and uses standard printer 1.75mm filament.
 I have a bunch of filament for my 3D printers, I don't want to have to buy different material for the pen.
-Maybe some
+Maybe something like the one [Sanago](https://www.youtube.com/@sanago)?
+- A nice color-accurate OLED computer monitor
+	- The contrast on OLEDs are just soooo nice.
+I have decent monitors, but not with that rich deep OLED contrast!

 # Specific Products
 In order of cost (low to high)